We Care Hawkins County

 Together for Recovery and Prevention in Hawkins County.

 We Care Hawkins County is a trusted resource hub for individuals and families impacted by substance use.
 As a 501(c)(3) nonprofit organization registered with the State of Tennessee and the IRS, we are committed to providing compassionate support, education, and tools that promote recovery and prevent drug abuse.
-Our trained staff offers life-saving Narcan distribution and partners with harm reduction supply providers to help reduce overdose risks and connect people with meaningful resources.
+Our trained staff offers life-saving Narcan distribution and partners with overdose prevention providers to help reduce overdose risks and connect people with meaningful resources.
 We exist to be a lifeline for our community—where prevention, recovery, and hope meet.

 We hope to see and serve you soon!